eu-federation-gateway-service/efgs-federation-gateway/docs/deployment-guide-federation-gateway-service.md

 # Test data provisioning

 # Open Issues
-- add proxy authentification
+- add proxy authentication
-- provide specific list of mysql roles the db user has to part
 - do we second db user
+    will be needed in future not for Test
 - test national country
 -- signing certificates
 - how to handle env specific configuration
+    -will be handled by DIGIT zip format
+    -need script to create these